AndreStork/Blog/2022/11/whatsapp-sucks/index.md

 ## What should we use?
 What if there's an open protocol, that can send high-resolution medias, doesn't have fees (apart from your data plan) and has all the advantages that WhatsApp has.
 That's right, the answer is RCS.
-It's decentralized and isn't managed by a big company.
-With RCS being just a protocol, there are various versions of it.
+It's a standard protocol which isn't managed by any one company.
+With RCS being just a protocol, there are various implementations of it.
 It can be implemented by your carrier or, the variant that you will probably use is Google's Jibe.
 What?
 You told me that giving the messaging infrastructure to a big company can be dangerous, and now you suggest me a Google server?
-Well, yes but no. While Jibe manages the activation infrastructure, that's pretty much everything it does, your messages don't go through Google servers, but they get sent directly to the recipient (fun fact: if you both have supported clients you can use e2e encryption), and the protocol will remain the same (with maybe some new improvements).
+Well, yes but no. While Jibe manages the activation infrastructure, that's pretty much everything it does, your messages don't go through Google servers, but instead through your carrier (fun fact: if you both have supported clients you can use E2E encryption), and Jibe is fully GSMA compliant, that is it adheres to the RCS standard (with maybe some new improvements).
-- **It's decentralized:** no servers involved in the sending/receiving
+- **It's a standard protocol:** no corporate servers involved in the sending/receiving, but anyone can connect to the RCS network
-- **Has no fees:** by working via IP, you just need to have a data plan, no SMS/MMS fees if RCS is enabled.
+- **Has no fees:** by working via IP, you just need to have a data plan, no SMS/MMS fees if RCS is enabled
 - **It's cross-compatible:** your recipient doesn't have RCS?
-No problems.
-Every RCS client switches back to SMS if needed.
+No problem: every RCS client switches back to SMS if needed
 - **Third-party client support:** Google Messages, Samsung Messages, Windows Phone's Messaging app.
-You can use the client that you want and nothing can prevent you from doing so.
+You can use the client that you want and nothing can prevent you from doing so
 - **Don't want to have RCS?
 No problem:** RCS can always be disabled and your contacts can still talk to you via SMS on the same client.

 ## Other alternatives